-3.12.2 Potentially-Affected Environmental Justice Populations and Communities
+3.13.2 Potentially-Affected Environmental Justice Populations and Communities

-SCE first identified potentially-affected environmental justice populations by block group using the data in Figure 3.12-1 by applying the following methods included in EPA's Promising Practices for EJ Methodologies in NEPA Reviews (2016).
-Specifically, potentially-affected environmental justice communities were identified based on the presence of minority populations within the Borel Project's FERC Project boundary and a one-mile wide buffer around the boundary and use the "50 percent" and the "meaningfully greater" analysis methods.
+SCE first identified potentially-affected environmental justice populations by block group using the data in Figure 3-35 by applying the following methods included in the U.S. Environmental Protection Agency's (USEPA) Promising Practices for EJ Methodologies in NEPA Reviews (2016).
+Specifically, potentially-affected environmental justice communities were identified based on the presence of minority populations within the Borel Project's Borel FERC Project boundary and a one-mile wide buffer around the Borel FERC Project boundary and use the "50 percent" and the "meaningfully greater" analysis methods.
 The "50 percent" analysis method determined whether the total percent minority population of any block group in the affected area exceeds 50 percent.
 The "meaningfully greater" analysis determined whether any affected block group affected is 10 percent greater than the minority population percent in the county using the following process: